Xperaz/xperaz/README.md

 **Happy to see you here!** 🤩

-Student at 1337 School focused on Software engineering, Web Developement and competitive programming.
+Student at 1337 School focused on Software engineering, Web Development and competitive programming.

 **Talking about Personal Stuffs:**